 Old Yeller (1957)

-It’s a right of passage to watch Old Yeller as a child and be forever traumatized by it.
+It’s a rite of passage to watch Old Yeller as a child and be forever traumatized by it.
 Old Yeller is among the most well-known classic dog movies, telling the story of a boy and his dog.
 Young Travis lives in rural Texas with his family after the end of the Civil War.
 One day, he finds a stray yellow Labrador Retriever running amok in the family’s cornfield.
 While he’s a nuisance at first, Old Yeller and Travis quickly develop a strong bond.
 It is a film that unfortunately ends in tragedy, but still proves the power of love between a boy and his dog.

 101 Dalmatians (1961)